wtanuw/WTLibrary-iOS-ObjC/README.md

 pod 'WTLibrary-iOS-ObjC', :git => 'https://github.com/wtanuw/WTLibrary-iOS-ObjC.git', :subspecs => ['AQGridViewHorizontal', 'CategoriesExtension', 'CategoriesExtensionMD5', 'MetadataRetriever', 'WTDatabase', 'WTDropbox', 'WTGoogle', 'WTLocation', 'WTSNS', 'WTStoreKit', 'WTSwipeModalView', 'WTUIKit', 'WTUtaPlayer']
 ```

+other option
-:branch => 'dev'\n
+:branch => 'dev'
-:tag => '0.7.0'\n
+:tag => '0.7.0'
-:commit => '082f8319af'\n
+:commit => '082f8319af'

+version
-pod 'WTLibrary-iOS-ObjC', '0.1'\n
+pod 'WTLibrary-iOS-ObjC', '0.1'
-= 0.1 Version 0.1.\n
+= 0.1 Version 0.1.
-> 0.1 Any version higher than 0.1.\n
+\> 0.1 Any version higher than 0.1.
->= 0.1 Version 0.1 and any higher version.\n
+\>= 0.1 Version 0.1 and any higher version.
-< 0.1 Any version lower than 0.1.\n
+< 0.1 Any version lower than 0.1.
-<= 0.1 Version 0.1 and any lower version.\n
+<= 0.1 Version 0.1 and any lower version.
 ~> 0.1.2 Version 0.1.2 and the versions up to 0.2, not including 0.2.
 This operator works based on the last component that you specify in your version requirement.
-The example is equal to >= 0.1.2 combined with < 0.2.0 and will always match the latest known version matching your requirements.\n
+The example is equal to >= 0.1.2 combined with < 0.2.0 and will always match the latest known version matching your requirements.

 ## Author